 Each piece of luggage is reviewed for the following factors:

-✔️ Size, weight and ease of packing: Each suitcase is weighed while empty.
+✔️ Size, weight, and ease of packing: Each suitcase is weighed while empty.
 We then check its measurements to make sure it meets restrictions for common airlines.
-Additionally, we asses how easy it is to open and close zippers and whether packing compartments are accessible and convenient.
+Additionally, we assess how easy it is to open and close zippers and whether packing compartments are accessible and convenient.

-✔️ Packing capacity: We score luggage on how much they are able to hold, based on a standard load (for instance, a carry-on suitcase is packed with clothing, accessories and toiletries for a three-day, two-night trip).
+✔️ Packing capacity: We score luggage on how much it's able to hold, based on a standard load (for instance, a carry-on suitcase is packed with clothing, accessories, and toiletries for a three-day, two-night trip).

 ✔️ Drop tests: To mimic real use, luggage is filled with a standard weight and dropped from different angles repeatedly from a 3-foot height via a specialized machine.
 Analysts then check for signs of damage.